所屬分類:報告與見解發佈時間:2026-03-06

 Not Aligned |

-We provide issuer sustainability context to demonstrate our view on how financing can help address the sustainability factors we believe are most important to issuers.
-The context also determines how well the issuer manages other sustainability factors that we consider relevant to financing.
+We provide issuer/borrower sustainability context to demonstrate our view on how financing can help address the sustainability factors we believe are most important to issuers/borrowers.
+The context also determines how well the issuer/borrower manages other sustainability factors that we consider relevant to financing.

 We consider the following four aspects of background information:

-o We examine the correlation between the sustainability factors that we consider relevant to financing and the sustainability factors that are most important to the issuer.
-We conduct our review by considering the issuer’s industry, geography and operations, as well as the scope of the financing.
+o We examine the correlation between the sustainability factors that we consider relevant to financing and the sustainability factors that are most important to the issuer/borrower.
+We conduct our review by considering the issuer/borrower’s industry, geography and operations, as well as the scope of the financing.

-o We search for sustainability news relevant to the issuer and national or local policies where the project operates.
+o We search for sustainability news relevant to the issuer/borrower and national or local policies in the jurisdictions where the projects operate.

-o We review an issuer’s strategy on sustainability factors, including relevant sustainability reports, public statements, actions, targets and policies.
+o We review an issuer/borrower’s sustainability strategy, including relevant sustainability reports, public statements, actions, targets and policies.

-o In our analysis, we may also consider the background of other entities related to the issuer, if relevant.
+o In our analysis, we may also consider the background of other entities related to the issuer/borrower, if relevant.

 Environmental and Social Benefit Analysis

-We conduct detailed environmental and/or social benefit analysis based on the projects or sustainable performance, provide investors and decision-makers with detailed information on the environmental benefits of the project, and understand the impact of the project on the environment and society.
-We mainly analyze environmental and social benefits in the following aspects:
+We conduct detailed environmental and/or social benefit analysis based on the projects or sustainable performance, provide investors and decision-makers with detailed information on the environmental and/or social benefits of the project, and understand the impact of the project on the environment and society.

-o The alignment of use of proceeds or target setting with the issuer’s own sustainable development strategy;
+o Alignment of the use of proceeds or target setting with the issuer/borrower’s own sustainability strategy.

-o Consider whether the use of proceeds or target setting have positive impacts on the industry or region.
+o Positive impacts of the use of proceeds or target setting on the sector or region.

-o Consider whether the use of proceeds or target setting are consistent with local laws and regulations or policies.
+o Consistency of the use of proceeds or target setting with local laws, regulations and policies.

-Pay attention to whether the potential eligible projects have significant environmental and/or social negative impacts.
+o Whether potential eligible projects present significant adverse environmental and/or social impacts.

 3. The Use of Proceeds Finance Instruments SPO Process, Content and Assessment Method